MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 > [!div class="checklist"]
 >
 > - **Prioritize user flows**: Not all flows are equally critical.
 Assign priorities to each flow to guide your design decisions.
-User flow design can influence which service tiers and instances that you choose for an App Service plan and configuration.
+User flow design can influence which service tiers and number of instances that you choose for an App Service plan and configuration.
 >
 >     For example, your application might include front-end and back-end tiers that communicate through a message broker.
 You might choose to segment the tiers in multiple web apps to allow for independent scaling, lifecycle management, and maintenance.
 Placing a large application in a single plan can lead to memory or CPU problems and affect reliability.
 >